 Despite our efforts, it may be possible for others to copy portions of our products, reverse engineer them or obtain and use information that we regard as proprietary, all of which could adversely affect our competitive position.
 Furthermore, there can be no assurance that our competitors will not independently develop technology similar to ours.
-In addition, the laws of certain countries do not protect our proprietary rights to the same extent as the laws of the United States.
+In addition, the laws of certain countries do not protect our proprietary rights to the same extent as the laws of the United States, which may make it possible for others to use our proprietary technology without us having the ability to enforce our rights in those countries.